 The long-term effects of identity theft

-Identity theft isn’t a flash-in-the-pan event that you forget after a few months.
-Its impact can last for months, if not years, and can cast a huge shadow across your life.
+Identity theft isn't a flash-in-the-pan event you forget after a few months.
+Instead, its impact can last for months, if not years, and cast a massive shadow across your life.

 Financial security fears, a sense of powerlessness, and suicidal feelings also occur among identity theft victims.

 Of course, identity theft also impacts victims financially.
 You will almost certainly find yourself short of money for a time.
-Borrowing from family and friends, selling possessions to cover ID theft expenses, and even taking payday loans rarely makes you feel better.
-The added stress of borrowing can cause further psychological stress.
+Borrowing from family and friends, selling possessions to cover ID theft expenses, and even taking payday loans rarely make you feel better.
+On the contrary, the added stress of borrowing can cause further psychological stress.

 This can translate into physical illness, too.
-Victims of identity theft have reported everything from breathing difficulties, elevated blood pressure, and heart palpitations to fatigue, muscle aches, and nausea.
-Then there's the issue of anger (identifying a cause; over-analysing events) and even grief (of a loss of financial security, trust, and aspirations).
+Victims of identity theft have reported everything from breathing difficulties, elevated blood pressure, and heart palpitations to fatigue, muscle aches, and even grief (of a loss of financial security, trust, and aspirations).

 A timeline of identity theft recovery

-- Credit card fraud: the time it takes you to discover and report the fraud is as long as you must wait in most cases.
-If you regularly check your credit card statements, or have alerts set up on your account, this should be no more than a month.
-Credit card companies will cover the stolen credit.
+- Credit card fraud: the time it takes you to discover and report the scam is as long as you must wait in most cases.
+If you regularly check your credit card statements or have alerts on your account, this should be no more than a month.
+After that, credit card companies will cover the stolen credit.

-- Full identity theft: with accounts opened in your name, it can take months to recover.
+- Total identity theft: with accounts opened in your name, it can take months to recover.
 It takes time to dispute fraudulent bank accounts, loans, and other identity theft.
 Proof is required that you did not set up the accounts.
-When tax debt is also incurred, as happens in some cases, or other crimes are committed in your name, undoing the damage can take years.
+When a tax debt is also incurred, as in some cases, or other crimes are committed in your name, undoing the damage can take years.

-Unless you're extremely fortunate and detect the identity fraud early, you're likely to spend at least a year piecing together the effects of identity theft.
+Unless you're incredibly fortunate and detect identity fraud early, you're likely to spend at least a year piecing together the effects of identity theft.

 How to recover from identity theft

-So, how can you recover from identity theft and minimise the psychological impact
+So, how can you recover from identity theft and minimize the psychological impact?

 1. Contact the fraud departments of the affected accounts

-Once fraud is discovered and it is clear your identity was stolen, it is vital that you report the fraud.
+Once fraud is discovered and it is clear your identity was stolen, you must report the fraud.
 Speak to the fraud departments at the banks and credit card companies affected.
-If the fraud was car finance, or some other type of finance, speak to them too.
+If the scam was car finance or some other type of finance, speak to them too.

 You should also record the theft with your local police force.
 All these things should be done within a day of discovering the fraud.